7105 West 44th Ave.

 What are some other considerations and caveats?

 Suppose you don’t have a surviving spouse.
 A one-time, lump-sum death benefit of $255 might be paid to your surviving spouse if they were living with the deceased.
 If you were living apart, the spouse still might qualify if they received certain types of Social Security benefits on your record.
-In that case, the death benefit goes to any child eligible for benefits on your record in the month of death.
+A death benefit goes to any child eligible on your record in the month of death.

-Suppose you were already getting benefits when you died.
-In that case, your survivors must return the benefits you may have received for the month of death or any later months.
+Suppose you were already receiving benefits when you died.
+Your survivors must return the benefits you may have received for the month of death and any later months.
 For example, if you passed away in September, you must return all benefits paid in October.
 Be sure your loved ones know they should not cash any checks received for the month in which you died or later.

 Summing it up: These are just some of the many rules, regulations, deadlines, and other nuances regarding Social Security survivor benefits.
 That’s why it makes sense to sit with a qualified Social Security expert so that you have a basic game plan in place when you or your spouse passes away.
 Planning will give you and your loved ones greater peace of mind when you are no longer there to help them.